The History of Online Learning

 Thinking about an online degree?
 Let us help you get matched for FREE!

-The history of online learning is now more relevant than ever with recent events.
-Today, more than one third of all students taking at least one online course.
+The history of online education has gained newfound significance in recent times.
+Presently, over a third of all students engage in at least one online course.

 First of all, online learning isn’t new or easy.